 Felony drug conviction | Student must have no felony drug convictions as of the end of the year | Does not apply |

-Qualified expenses*** | Tuition, required enrollment fees, and course materials needed for course of study | Tuition and fees required for enrollment or attendance |
+Qualified expenses*** | Tuition, required enrollment fees, and course materials needed for course of study. | Tuition and fees required for enrollment or attendance. |

-For whom can you claim the benefit? | • You • Your Spouse • Student you claim as a dependent on your return |
+For whom can the benefit be claimed? | • The taxpayer • The spouse • Student claimed as a dependent on their return |

-Who must pay the qualified expenses? | • You • Your Spouse • Student • Third Party** |
+Who must pay the qualified expenses? | • The taxpayer • The spouse • The dependent student • Third Party** |

-Payments for academic periods | Payments made in 2022 for academic periods beginning in 2022 or beginning in the first 3 months of 2023 | |
+Payments for academic periods | Payments made in the tax year for academic periods beginning in the tax year or beginning in the first 3 months of the following year. | |

-Do I need to claim the benefit on a schedule or form? | Yes, Schedule 3 of Form 1040 and Form 8863, Education Credits | Yes, Schedule 3 of Form 1040 and Form 8863, Education Credits |
+Do I need to claim the benefit on a schedule or form? | Yes, Form 8863, Education Credits and Schedule 3 (Form 1040). |

 Source: IRS: Compare Education Credits